OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cloud/index.md

 ![](eksctl.png "width=500")
 *The populated step.*

-Before the runbook is executed, we need to allow dynamically created targets to be placed in the destination environment, called *Dev* in this example.
+Before the runbook is executed, we need to allow dynamically created targets to be placed in the destination environment, called **Dev** in this example.
 Enabling this setting allows script steps, like the community step template we just configured, to create Octopus targets:

 ![](dynamictargets.png "width=500")
 *Enabling dyanmic infrastrucutre in the Dev environment.*

-No execute the runbook.
-Once the runbook has completed, a new Kubernetes target is created that we can start deploying to:
+Now execute the runbook.
+Once the runbook has completed, a new Kubernetes target is created that we can deploy our application to:

 ![](k8starget.png "width=500")
 *The Octopus Kubernetes target.*